 Become a Nationally Registered EMT!

-If you are interested you must be 18 years old at the time you test for your certification.
+If you are interested you must be 18 years old at the time you test for your Emergency Medical Technician certification.

 High School students should see their guidance counselor or contact the CTC EMS program office for further enrollment information.
-Students can forgo the HOBET exam however must provide two letters of recommendation from current high school teachers.
+Students will be required to provide three letters of reference from current high school teachers.

-After completing the interview you will be notified of your acceptance within one week.
+After completing the interview you will be notified of your acceptance.